 20 Deliver my soul from the sword, my darling from the power of the dog.

 21 Save me from the lion's mouth, for you have heard me from the horns of the wild oxen.

 22 I will declare your name to my brothers.
 In the midst of the congregation I will praise you.

 23 You who fear the LORD, praise him.
-All you the seed of Jacob, glorify him, and fear him, all you the seed of Israel.
+All you offspring of Jacob, glorify him.
+And fear him, all you offspring of Israel.

 24 For he has not despised nor abhorred the affliction of the afflicted, neither has he hid his face from him.
 But when he cried to him, he heard.